We protect people and the businesses they run.â„¢

 Yes.
 When limited quantities or consumer commodities are involved, employees are performing functions subject to the hazmat regulations and must be trained.

-Hazmat Shipping Papers Answers
+Hazmat Shipping Papers Questions

 Hazardous waste manifests (shipping papers) must be kept for three years after the material is accepted by the initial carrier.